chakra-ui/chakra-ui/packages/spinner/README.md

 # Spinner

-Spinners provide a visual cue that an action is processing awaiting a course of change or a result.
+Spinners provide a visual cue that an action is processing, awaiting a course of change or a result.

 ## Installation